FMEA

 Objective:

 Assign a level of risk for each input as in impacts the output by determining the severity, frequency of occurrence, and ability to detect the failure mode for each input.
-A Risk Priority Number (RPN) is calculated and corrective action emphasis is given to those inputs with the highest RPN.
-Any input with a high severity (such as 9-10) should be given attention regardless of RPN.
+A Risk Priority Number (RPN) is calculated, and corrective action emphasis is given to those inputs with the highest RPN.
+Any input with a high severity (such as 9-10) should be given attention regardless of its RPN.

 The figure below shows the linkage of the subjective screening tools in a DMAIC project.